Four51Repositories/OrderCloud-SpecForms/README.md

 #Spec Form Directives for Four51 Storefront

-This is a repository of useful AngularJS directives for OrderCloud 2.0 including usage for spec forms and product detail templates.
-Similar directives are already included in the OrderCloud Storefront reference application and are annotated below where the alternative storefront method is available.
+This is a repository of useful AngularJS directives for Four51 Storefront including usage for spec forms and product detail templates.
+Similar directives are already included in the Storefront reference application and are annotated below where the alternative storefront method is available.

 ##Setup
 ###1.
 Add module file to your project.